pybind/pybind11/.github/CONTRIBUTING.md

 4. Three files are placed in the SDist: `tools/setup_main.py.in`, `tools/pyproject.toml`, and `tools/_version.py.in`.
 5. The package is created using the setup function in the `tools/setup_*.py`.
+   `setup_main.py` fills in Python packages, and `setup_global.py` fills in only the data/header slots.
 6. A context manager cleans up the temporary CMake install directory (even if an error is thrown).